rhit-netsos/netsec-public/docs/labs/lab2.md

 ### Lab sheet questions

-1. Describe the experiment that you would like to setup to evaluate the impact of forged ARP requests.
+1. Describe the experiment that you would like to setup to evaluate the impact of forged ARP replies.
 Your experiment must be able to address the following
    requirements:
    - Use appropriate packet captures to show the impact of ARP replies forged from the attacker to `hostA`.